 The Compensation Committee, a committee of the Board, is responsible for establishing management compensation.
 The Board, and the Compensation Committee thereof, do not have a pre-determined, performance-based compensation plan, but rather review the performance of management at the end of each fiscal year.
-The Compensation Committee, as at December 31, 2018, was comprised of the following directors: Messrs.
-Palladino, Reich and Gonzalez.
-Messrs.
-Palladino and Reich are independent of management of the Company.
+The Compensation Committee, as at December 31, 2020, was comprised of the following directors: Alessandro Palladino, Walter Reich and Cesar Gonzalez.
+Alessandro Palladino, Walter Reich are independent of the management of the Company.